semyon-dev/opportunity-cup-2021/README.md

 # FRONTEND

 Frontend for opportunity cup 2021.
 Written in Vue.js with Vuetify and Vuex set up it is ready to be used.
-Facebook.
-Google and Telegram login is included.

 ## Project setup
 ```